 2. Gold Bars

-They’re an excellent way to purchased larger quantities of gold, and add a smaller markup than coins.
+They’re an excellent way to purchase larger quantities of gold and add a smaller markup than coins.

 The disadvantage is that it’s much harder to buy and sell bars than coins, especially larger ones.